Extreme Rules (2022): Preliminary matches

 In the penultimate match, Edge faced Finn Bálor in an "I Quit" match.
 Mid-way through the match, Edge and Bálor fought in the crowd where Edge attacked Bálor with a hockey stick and then applied a Crossface on Bálor atop the kickoff podium table; Bálor refused to quit.
 The two eventually brawled back to the ring, where Bálor attacked the ribs of Edge with a chair.
 Bálor repeatedly attacked Edge with the chair, who refused to quit.
 As Bálor attempted to throw Edge into a chair wedged in the corner, Edge countered and sent Bálor in the chair instead.
 Edge attacked Bálor with the chair repeatedly and applied the Edgecator on Bálor, however, Damian Priest ran out for the save.
-Dominik Mysterio also joined the fray, and Edge performed a Spear on Bálor, who fell onto Dominik and Priest.
+Dominik Mysterio, Edge's former friend, also joined the fray, and Edge performed a Spear on Bálor, who fell onto Dominik and Priest.
 As Edge was preparing to perform another spear on Bálor, Rhea Ripley appeared and handcuffed Edge to the top ring rope.
 With Ripley taunting Edge with the key, The Judgment Day (Bálor, Priest, and Dominik) then beat down a defenseless Edge.
 Bálor then attacked Edge with a kendo stick, however, Rey Mysterio came out wielding a chair for the save only for his son, Dominik, to attack his father Rey.
 Edge's wife Beth Phoenix then appeared to assist Edge and attacked Priest and Bálor with a kendo stick.
 A standoff ensued between Phoenix and Ripley which lead to a brawl between the two and Phoenix performing a Spear on Ripley.
 Phoenix retrieved the key and freed Edge who then performed a Spear on Priest and a low blow on Dominik.
 Edge performed three Spears on Bálor while signaling Phoenix to retrieve a chair, however, Ripley struck Phoenix with brass knuckles.
 Bálor then performed three Coup de Grâces on Edge, who refused to quit.
 Ripley then positioned Phoenix for a Con-chair-to and Edge reluctantly proclaimed "I Quit" to save Phoenix, thus Bálor won the match.
 Following the match, despite Bálor winning, Ripley still performed the Con-chair-to on Phoenix.
 Referees, WWE backstage personnel, and Rey, who later recovered, then tended to Edge and Phoenix.